w3c/cogai/chunks-and-rules.md

 If such contexts are widely used, then the implementation would benefit from a means to index by context for faster retrieval.
 This should be addressed when re-implementing the rule engine using a discrimination network for mapping module buffers to applicable rules.

 In principle, contexts can be chained, e.g. to describe the beliefs of someone in a fictional story or movie, and to indicate when a context is part of several other contexts, i.e. forming a tree of contexts.

+Note: when mapping chunks to RDF, contexts can be mapped to named graphs.

 ## Tasks